 In compliance with SB 1000, the Environmental Justice (EJ) Element identifies policies and objectives that prioritize improvements and programs to address the needs of disadvantaged communities in six required topic areas: pollution and air quality, access to public facilities, access to healthy food, access to safe and sanitary homes, health and physical activity, and civic engagement in the public decision-making process.
-The EJ Element is anticipated to go to the Alameda County Board of Supervisors in June 2024 for adoption.
-Implementation is critical to improving the quality of life of current and future residents in the urban Unincorporated Areas of Alameda County.1 The following is a brief description of the contents of the EJ Element:
+The EJ Element is anticipated to go to the Alameda County Board of Supervisors in June 2024 for adoption was adopted in August 2024.
+Implementation is critical to improving the quality of life of current and future residents in the urban Unincorporated Areas of Alameda County.
+The following is a brief description of the contents of the EJ Element:

 The vision of the EJ Element is for Priority Community residents to experience improved health and wellness through equitable access to social, economic, environmental, and community benefits.
 The purpose of the EJ Element is to achieve consistency with SB 1000 and to ensure that land use policy and decision-making within the Priority Communities support healthy and equitable community development.
+There are over 150 different actions in the Environmental Justice Element.
+They include: adopting a 'Green Zone' to reduce environmental hazards adopting and implementing an Urban Greening Master Plan, adopting and implementing an Ai Pollution Exposure Zone Ordinance in coordination with BAAQMD, expanding open hours a libraries and recreational facilities, expanding medical care access through additional facilities increasing MAC engagement in the CIP process, and implementing the Healthy Retail Program to increase access to healthy food in corner stores.